McDonogh Three: McDonogh No.19

-Honoring the past
+Legacy

-November 14, 2010 marked the 50th anniversary of the desegregation of public schools in New Orleans.
+November 14, 2010, marked the 50th anniversary of the desegregation of public schools in New Orleans.
 The Plessy & Ferguson Foundation, the Crescent City Peace Alliance, the Leona Tate Foundation for Change, the Institute for Civil Rights, and the Social Justice Committee joined with the community to honor the families of the Marshals who escorted the girls, along with Leona Tate, Gail Etienne and Tessie Prevost themselves.

-The Leona Tate Foundation for Change and the Plessy & Ferguson Foundation are planning to create a memorial site to remember the brave actions of the McDonogh Three, that opened on November 14, 2012.
-They hope to inspire future generations and want to honor their past, which had such a significant impact on schools and society in New Orleans today.
+The Leona Tate Foundation for Change and the Plessy & Ferguson Foundation are planned to create a memorial site to remember the brave actions of the four brave 6-year-old girls, that was scheduled to open on November 14, 2012.

+November 14, 2020, marked the 60th anniversary of school desegregation.
+District E City Councilwoman Cyndi Nguyen brought forth the resolution to honor The New Orleans Four.
+The City Council of New Orleans voted unanimously to proclaim November 14 New Orleans Four Day.
+The City hosted and outdoor Proclamation Day Ceremony at Gallier Hall (during the third phase of the COVID-19 pandemic shutdown).
+On that day, the City Council of New Orleans officially proclaimed November 14 New Orleans Four Day and all four Civil Rights Pioneers received the long-awaited Key to the city from the office of Mayor LaToya Cantrell.